Clarify Excel error messages, VBA references

 Need to check to see how my Access libraries move if they are in a weird place (ie install access to C:\Program Files\WeirdPlaceForAccess\" and see how it does.

-#12 Updated by Michael Lee over 12 years ago
+#12 Updated by Michael Lee almost 14 years ago

 I have now tested the setup with a myriad of possibilities, and everything seems to work ok.
 I will dereference Excel before distributing the app, and it will find Excel on its own, if it's on the computer.
 If it isn't on the computer, it gives sensible error messages.